 Inès quit modeling during the 90s and became a successful fashion and accessories designer.
 Issuing her own fragrance was a logical move (after all we have scents by Cindy Crawford, Naomi Capmbell, and soon Kate Moss).
 She partnered with French cosmetics company Payot and launched Inès de la Fressange in 1999.
 This is the perfume in the squat bottle and the official notes are:

 - base: sandalwood, tonka bean, civet, benzoin

 - heart: lily, white rose, orris, peony

 - base: patchouli, white musk, benzoin, vetiver

 The new bottle had a beautiful gold leaf pattern which also appeared in Inès' other designs, from home accessories to jewelry.
 It made a brief appearance here in the US, but was gone within a year.
-It vanished so completely, that while you can still find bottles of the 1999 scent for a good price (though some of the online stores are already out of stock and the price have gone up since I got my bottle for a song recently), the 2004 version is nowhere to be found, and I've been haunting eBay and every online store known to mankind religiously.
+It vanished so completely, that while you can still find bottles of the 1999 scent for a good price (though some of the online stores are already out of stock and the price have gone up since I got my bottle), the 2004 version is nowhere to be found, and I've been haunting eBay and every online store known to mankind religiously.

 That leaves us with my little 1999 bottle.
 This is what my nose declares as very French.
 It doesn't strike me as very aldehydic as much as floral in a classy and classic way.
 It's subtle and despite my big nemesis peach (and its second-in-command, lily of the valley), I don't smell anything cloying or heady.
 The sillage is minimal and inoffensive, the more interesting flowers, ylang and carnation, are enveloping the skin.
 It's not a bouquet, but more of a delicate flower tucked behind the ear.